amorinocodes/DECO2017-Blog---Amorino/posts/Week11.md

 ---
-title: "What peer testing actually tested"
+title: "Testing from the couch"
 date: 2026-04-06
 author: Amorino Toongart
 summary: Before testing, I had to define what done looked like.
 The session validated the three-tab navigation and revealed an underspecified requirement about feed disambiguation.
 This post also sets out the formal evaluation plan.